 Step 3: Submit Application

-You will receive a phone call confirming the receipt of your application within 48 hours.
+2) Submit via U.S. Mail.
+You should receive a phone call or e-mail confirming it was received within 48 -business hours.

 Step 5: Orientation

 After being accepted as a volunteer, you will be invited to attend one of our New Volunteer Orientations.
 (At Alameda and San Leandro Hospitals, orientations are scheduled after you receive your badge.)
 Orientations are approximately four hours long, and cover policies, procedures, and other important information.

 Step 6: Health Screening

 Volunteer Health Screening requirements:

 - Documentation of two 2-step tuberculosis skin tests (TST) performed elsewhere.
 One can be within the last 12 months; the 2nd test should be current within the last 3 months.
 AHS can provide the second TST if needed, provided you have proof of the first test.
 However please be aware that this may delay your volunteer start date.

 - For anyone with a documented history of a positive TST, a chest x-ray done within the last 3 months will be needed.
 A chest x-ray may be obtained at your primary care provider’s office.

 - The QuantiFERON (QFT) blood test within the last 3 months may be used in lieu of the 2-step TST if your primary care provider offers it.